pierremrtn/neat/README.md

 # Features

 Neat has to distinct parts:
-* A collection of opinionated helpers and widgets, that you can import with `import 'package:neat/neat.dart';`
+* A collection of helpers and widgets, that you can import with `import 'package:neat/neat.dart';`

 * A code generator, that you can import with `import 'package:neat/generator.dart';`